Skip to content

 Standards

-One of the primary purposes of the RRC is to develop and enforce standards that apply to the entire Railbelt region.
-Members of the technical advisory council and additional subject matter experts use their knowledge of the unique challenges of the islanded Railbelt grid as well as stakeholder input to create specialized reliability, operating, security, and other standards for the grid.
+One of the RRC’s primary purposes is to develop and enforce standards across the Railbelt region.
+Technical advisory council members and subject matter experts use their knowledge of the islanded Railbelt grid’s unique challenges—along with stakeholder input—to create specialized reliability, operating, security, and other standards.

 (FAC) Facilities Design, Connections, and Maintenance (3)